7 best Wireshark alternatives for Mac (packet capture & Wi-Fi analyzers)

 Find the best Wi-Fi analyzers for Mac to organize your digital life.

-Best Wiresharks for Mac
+Best Wireshark alternatives for Mac (Quick picks)

 Ready to move on from Wireshark for macOS and download something a little more tailored to your needs?
 Here are my top recommended alternatives.